 - Free guided snorkeling tours of the lagoon so you can see the range of tropical fish and coral that live there.

 - A free laundry service.
 This comes in pretty handy due to the heat in Bora Bora.
 It’s nice to freshen up your clothes.

 - There are lots of fun activities and classes that you can book onto for a fee including a flower crown making class, cooking classes or a palm weaving class.

 - The resort has an in-house marine biologist who will tell you all about the fish and corals that live in the lagoon.

 - A private island that you can walk in the water to from the beach.

 Staying in an overwater bungalow is arguably one of the main reasons why people visit Bora Bora.

-You’ll get more privacy at the Four Seasons due to the layout of their overwater bungalows.
+You’ll get more privacy at the Four Seasons due to the layout of their overwater bungalows which I really valued.

 Most of the overwater bungalows at InterContinental Thalasso do face other bungalows due to their positioning (there are a few that don’t though!).